Associate in Science | SC Program: AS.1292

 Units 5

 This course examines advanced principles of food preparation of foods served in restaurants.
-Emphasis given to the planning and preparation of food products relating to restaurants, hotels, and specialty food operations.
+Emphasis is given to the planning and preparation of food products relating to restaurants, hotels, and specialty food operations.

 Apply Now